TuronLab/llm-bench/docs/providers.md

 # Providers and experiment definitions

-An experiment selects one provider, one or more model identifiers, benchmark tasks, and execution settings.
-Each model-task combination becomes a job.
+An experiment selects one or more providers, model identifiers, benchmark tasks, and execution settings.
+Each provider/model/task combination becomes a job.

 Start from [`infrastructure/templates/experiment_template.yaml`]({{ site.repository_url }}/blob/main/infrastructure/templates/experiment_template.yaml).